• Link to Facebook Link to Facebook Link to Facebook

 ___________________________________________________________________________________

-Upper Antelope Canyon, known as Tse’ bighanilini (“the place where water runs through rocks”), is at 4,000 feet elevation and has walls 120 feet high.
-Lower Antelope Canyon, called Hazdistazí (“spiral rock arches”), is more challenging, with narrow paths and uneven footing, and it ends with a climb up several flights of stairs.
+Antelope Canyon, a slot canyon on Navajo land east of Page, Arizona, consists of two sections: Upper Antelope Canyon and Lower Antelope Canyon.
+Upper Antelope Canyon, located at an elevation of 4,000 feet, has walls 120 feet high.
+Lower Antelope Canyon is more challenging, with narrow paths and uneven footing, and it ends with a climb up several flights of stairs.

 BEST TIME TO GO

 We definitely like the winter months when there are no crowds, but the light is better in the summer, but all the humans are there.
+During the spring (April to June) and fall (September to October) are good times.
+During these months, the weather is pleasant, with warm days and cooler nights.

 HOW LONG TO PHOTOGRAPH